-Bernard Jee, Product Manager, Pilgrim Quality Solutions
+Bernard Jee, Product Manager, Pilgrim Quality Solutions, an IQVIA company

 The U.S. Food and Drug Administration (FDA) announced, on June 8, 2017, that updates and changes are being made to its Electronic Submission Gateway (ESG) system for electronic medical device reporting (eMDR).
 If you are not subscribed to the FDA listserv, this information may not be readily available unless you visit the FDA Gateway website to see the full list of the planned updates.

 In the interim, there are key updates that will impact various components of the submissions process.

 Don’t underestimate the value of new technology.

 What may feel like an innocuous change, actually reflects that the FDA is keeping abreast with technological advancements and preparing to embrace new technology to better serve us all.
 The update of the HL7 ICSR XML format to R2 will allow the agency more capabilities in the future to enable manufacturers to submit a single report on multiple patients and multiple devices.

 Currently, the FDA is accepting both R1 and R2 formats, but for the time being, it is only accepting one device and one patient in each report.
 The FDA has given a 1 year grace period for submitters to make updates to their system and will continue to accept R1 format of the HL7 ICSR XML until June 30th, 2018.